 If this sounds like you, then the following Lighthouse Keeper Jobs are more typical than those that have onsite camping options.
 These programs provide on-site housing for the Keeper’s use during their commitment.

 Accommodations will vary with each property, but you can expect at the very least to have a basic indoor sleeping area.
-Some properties will boast full refurbished units with bunk beds, sleeper sofa for guests, fresh paint and indoor plumbing.
+Some properties will boast fully refurbished units with bunk beds, sleeper sofas for guests, fresh paint, and indoor plumbing.

 South Fox Island Light Station

 South Fox Light Station is 20 miles offshore in the middle of Lake Michigan.
 Funds were first appropriated for its construction on March 2, 1876, in an effort to provide sailors with the ability to make night crossing and protect anchorage in the shadow of the island.

 Sitting at the southern tip of the property, which also includes privately owned acres, the South Fox Light Station contains 115 acres and houses 7 original structures.
 The station is maintained by the Fox Island Lighthouse Association (FILA), which is a non-profit volunteer group that is dedicated to the preservation of the Light Station through community involvement.